-The APM Project has the potential to have a positive effect on the human assets in Elliot Lake.
-The APM Project has the potential to grow population through attracting workers and their families, as well as former out-migrants, to the community.
-The presence of the APM Project may broaden the demographic mix of the population by attracting and retaining a younger workforce as well as creating a more representative mix of age groups in the region.
-People may continue to be attracted to the region for retirement living (seniors) in parallel to population increases due to the APM Project.
+The APM Project has the potential to have a positive effect on the human assets in the Township of The North Shore.
+The APM Project has the potential to grow population through attracting workers and their families, as well as former out-migrants to the community.
+The presence of the APM Project in the Township of the North Shore or other area communities may maintain a broad demographic mix of the population by attracting and retaining a younger workforce as well as creating a more representative mix of age groups in the region.

-Residents in Elliot Lake appear to possess a range of skills that are directly transferable between industries.
-The APM Project would be able to utilize the available skilled labour force already found within the community specific to mining, engineering and retail services.
-In addition, the APM Project may contribute to labour and skills diversification within the communities with the influx of workers who have training in many different areas related to facility construction, operations and maintenance.
-Notwithstanding APM Project labour force requirements, mining, tourism and government services occupations will continue to characterize the skills and labour supply in Elliot Lake.
+The APM Project will be able to utilize the available skilled labour force already found within the area.
+In addition, the APM Project will contribute to labour and skills diversification within the communities with the influx of workers who have training in many different areas related to facility construction, operations and maintenance.
+Notwithstanding APM Project labour force requirements, transportation and government services occupations will continue to characterize the skills and labour supply in the Township of The North Shore.
 Some of these occupations may see an increase due to demands by the APM Project for certain services.

 The project will bring direct, indirect and induced jobs to strengthen the foundation for population growth.
 The APM Project is a long-term project, with a much longer lifespan than other resource-based developments typical of northern Ontario.
 It has the potential to be a driver for population retention and growth.
-Employment opportunities could be in the order of hundreds of new jobs for current and new residents of Elliot Lake and surrounding local communities including First Nation and Métis communities (AECOM, 2010).
-With additional community development and support provided by the NWMO, it is possible that these job numbers could be increased.
+Employment opportunities could be in the order of hundreds of new jobs for current and new residents of The Township of The North Shore and surrounding local communities including First Nation and Métis communities (AECOM, 2010).
+With additional community development and support provided by NWMO, it is possible that these job numbers could be increased.
 These new jobs will bring spouses, partners, and families.
 The increased population will be a catalyst for spinoff growth and development.